A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in a Single Building Energy Subsystem

-Since the operations of HVAC systems place an economic burden on building operators, it is very necessary to minimize energy cost/consumption while maintaining thermal comfort for occupants.
-In existing works, many DRL-based HVAC control methods have been proposed.
-For example, Wei \emph{et al.}\cite{Wei2017} proposed a DQN-based HVAC control method to save energy cost in office buildings while maintaining the room temperature requirements.
-In \cite{Nagy2018}, Nagy \emph{et al.} proposed a model-free DRL-based HVAC control method in a residential building to save energy cost and reduce the loss of occupant comfort based on D-DNFQI.
-In \cite{Gao2020}, Gao \emph{et al.} presented a DDPG-based HVAC control method to optimize energy consumption and thermal comfort in a laboratory.
-In \cite{RanYoon2019}, Yoon \emph{et al.} developed a DQN-based HVAC control method to optimize energy consumption and thermal comfort in an office building.
-In \cite{Valladares2019}, Valladares \emph{et al.} proposed a DDQN-based control algorithm to optimize the energy consumption from air-conditioning units and ventilation fans while maintaining thermal comfort and indoor air quality comfort for occupants in a classroom and a laboratory.
-In \cite{Gupta2020}, Gupta \emph{et al.} proposed a DQN-based heating controller to improve thermal comfort and minimize energy cost in smart buildings.
-In \cite{Sakuma2020}, Sakuma \emph{et al.} proposed a DQN-based airflow direction control algorithm to achieve a uniform comfort within an indoor housing environment.
-In \cite{Morinibu2019}, Morinibu \emph{et al.} proposed a A2C-based HVAC control method to decrease the non-uniformity of radiation temperature in the room.
-In \cite{Nagarathinam2020}, Nagarathinam \emph{et al.} proposed a multi-agent DRL based algorithm to minimize HVAC energy consumption without sacrificing user comfort by adjusting both the building and chiller set-points.
-To be specific, each DDQN-based agent coordinate with each other to learn an optimal HVAC control policy.
+To overcome this drawback, Nagarathinam \emph{et al.}\cite{Nagarathinam2020} proposed a multi-agent DRL based algorithm to minimize HVAC energy consumption without sacrificing user comfort by adjusting both the building and chiller set-points.
+To be specific, each DDQN-based agent coordinates with others to learn an optimal HVAC control policy.
 Note that the coordination is achieved by allocating the same reward for each agent.
-Since a large building may have few hundreds of AHUs and few tens of chillers, it is time-consuming to train all agents centrally.
-To speed up the training process, transfer learning is adopted, i.e., training a multi-agent on a sub-set of HVAC systems (including one AHU and one chiller) and the learned network weights are used to initialize the multiple agents related to other HVAC subsystems, which can be depicted by Fig.~\ref{fig_2}.
+Since a large building may have a few hundreds of AHUs and a few tens of chillers, it is time-consuming to train all agents centrally.
+To achieve an accelerated learning process, transfer learning (i.e., transferring the knowledge from one task to a related but different task\cite{Taylor2009}\cite{Zhangx2020}) is adopted.
+As shown in Fig.~\ref{fig_5}, the optimal policies obtained by training multiple agents on a sub-set of HVAC systems (including one AHU and one chiller) can be used to pre-train multiple agents related to other HVAC subsystems due to the problem similarity.